iotaledger/wasp/articles/docs/accounts.md

 The two most important functions of the `accounts` contract are:

 - `deposit`.
 Allows the caller to deposit its own funds on the chain.
 - `withdraw`.
-Allows to take back the funds from the on-chain account.
+Allows the caller to take back its funds from the on-chain account.
 If the caller is a wallet owned by an ordinary address, this means sending the funds from the on-chain account back to the address.